-Svetlana Kundish, a female Cantor serving in Germany, shares a prayer for G-d to protect us from the dangers of the night, at an open-mike concert.
+Svetlana Kurdish, a female Cantor serving in Germany, shares a prayer for G-d to protect us from the dangers of the night at an open-mike concert.
 This piece was composed in the 19th century by the legendary choirmaster Louis Lewandowski for his Berlin synagogue, complete with choir and organ.
-This music is no longer popular or very familiar but still remains quite beautiful.
+This music is no longer popular or very familiar but remains quite beautiful.

 In this third piece, Chazzan Asher Heinowitz of Yeshurun Synagogue in Jerusalem sings a classic Yiddish lullaby.
 This was part of a memorial concert to honour International Holocaust Remembrance Day on January 26, 2020.

 Shlof-zhe mir shoyn, Yankele, mayn sheyner,

 Sleep already, my Yankele, my pretty,

 a little boy who already has all his teeth